sparkfabrik/company-playbook/content/resources/seniority-acc-cne-architect.md

 </span>

-* You implement - and help your team implement - solutions that fulfill business goals, matching our high-quality standards.
+* You implement - and help your team implement - cloud solutions that fulfill business goals, matching our high-quality standards.

 <span class='score only-print'>